Broker-Dealers Compliance

 7 min read

-Are you a fully-disclosed broker-dealer that considers converting to an omnibus clearing model?
+Are you a fully-disclosed broker-dealer that is considering converting to an omnibus clearing model?

 If so, then read through this article to learn the following: